mkst/conker/README.md

 Currently 1 chunk has been decompressed, `chunk0`.

 If you wish to example this file, then you can run `make decompress` from within the `chunk0/` directory.

 See the [README](chunk0/README.md) for more information.

-# Contributing

-The [wiki](https://github.com/mkst/conker/wiki) will eventually contain discoveries as they are made.

-In the meantime, if you wish to contribute in any way, just get stuck in and raise a PR!
+It is non-matching.

 # Tools

+## Custom tools

+ - rarezip/rareunzip; python scripts to compress/decompress the compression format used in the ROM.

+## Existing tools

 This repo makes use of the following open-source tools without which, there would be no decomp:

  - [asm-differ](https://github.com/simonlindholm/asm-differ); compare assembly against the original ROM
  - [asm-processor](https://github.com/simonlindholm/asm-processor); allow GLOBAL_ASM wrappers
  - [n64splat](https://github.com/ethteck/n64splat); split up the rom & much more...

+# Contributing

+The [wiki](https://github.com/mkst/conker/wiki) will eventually contain discoveries as they are made.

+In the meantime, if you wish to contribute in any way, just get stuck in and raise a PR!